icebob/fastest-validator/README.md

                 2
             ],
             field: 'name',
-            message: 'The \'name\' field length must be larger than or equal to3 characters long!'
+            message: 'The \'name\' field length must be larger than or equal to 3 characters long!'
         }
     ]
 */